nickjwhite/fynetalk-golangbristol2022/slides.md

 Containers are used to include multiple widgets, and layouts are used to determine how they're laid out.

-Containers are a simple interface that contains multiple canvases, like widgets or other containers.
+Containers are a simple structure that contains multiple canvases, like widgets or other containers.

 Layouts are structures that can be associated with containers that specify how to lay out the widgets, e.g. in rows, columns, a grid, etc.